Best Questions to Ask When Interviewing Franchisors

 What Does Your Training Look Like?

 The amount of training offered by a franchisor shouldn’t come as a surprise after you invest.
 A franchisor should make clear how much support they will give you.
 This is especially important to consider if you are entering a franchise that you haven’t worked in before, as you can anticipate a learning curve from the get-go.
-If you've exclusively worked in the restaurant industry, you'll have a harder time grasping the ins and outs of an auto insurance franchise than you would while taking advantage of restaurant franchise opportunities.
+If you've exclusively worked in the restaurant industry, you'll have a harder time grasping the ins and outs of a pet grooming franchise than you would while taking advantage of restaurant franchise opportunities.

 - What does the initial training involve?